-• For a continuation coverage subscriber who submits a written request to terminate medical coverage, enrollment in medical coverage will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+• For a continuation coverage subscriber or a retired employee of a former employer group who submits a request to terminate medical coverage, enrollment in medical coverage will be terminated the last day of the month in which the request was received online using Benefits 24/7 (once available) or by the PEBB Program, or on the last day of the month specified in the termination request, whichever is later.
 If the request is received on the first day of the month, medical coverage will be terminated on the last day of the previous month.